 Despite the presence of The Source in the show's title, Stokols says not every edition will be shot there; to him, the phrase can also be seen as a reference to "the source of the news, the source of the story."
 As such, Stokols and crew may occasionally hit the road and travel to other parts of the state in order to get closer to a particular week's topic.
 The idea, he explains, is to take conversations into "really dynamic public spaces like The Source, where people are constantly engaging over meals or business meetings or whatever, to let folks know that we want people to be involved.
 We want to take discussions of public policy in public spaces and see what happens."He's also looking to tackle subjects that go beyond typical wonkiness.
 This Sunday, for instance, the main topic will be marijuana, with panelists including Congressman Ed Perlmutter, Jack Finlaw, chief legal council for Governor John Hickenlooper, and Joe Hodas of Dixie Elixirs, maker of pot infused beverages and other products.

 "Congressman Perlmutter is the sponsor of marijuana banking legislation," Stokols points out, "while Jack Finlaw oversaw the process by which the state came up with 500 pages of new rules and regulations.
 And Joe Hodos is able to talk about how those rules are working for companies like Dixie Elixirs at the five-month mark of legalization" -- a reference to limited recreational marijuana sales, which became legal on January 1.

 In addition, Stokols will have a one-on-one conversation with Representative Jared Polis about his support, financial and otherwise, for ballot measures pushing local control of fracking -- a position that's caused fascinating fissures within the state Democratic party.

-> Continue for more of our interview with Eli Stokols about #COpolitics: From The Source.
+The opportunity to have sit-downs like this is one Stokols relishes.Continue for more of our interview with Eli Stokols about #COpolitics: From The Source.